andrewfg/openhab-addons/bundles/org.openhab.binding.homekit/README.md

 ## Channels

-Channels are auto-created depending on the services and characteristics published by the HomeKit accessory.
+For `lan-accessory` and `child-accessory` Things, the Channels are auto-created depending on the services and characteristics published by the HomeKit accessory.
+Things of type `bridge-accessory` do not have own channels.

 As a general rule openHAB has one channel for each HomeKit charactersitic.
 Some HomeKit accessories have separate charactersitics for 'target' and 'current' states.